jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 <a href="/assets/ai_agent/pltr_analysis_8-8.png" target="_blank">
   <img src="/assets/ai_agent/pltr_analysis_8-8.png" />

-#### AVGO
+#### Broadcom (AVGO)

-Here is the Stock Analyzer's technical review of **Broadcom** stock (Stock ticker AVGO) on July 18.
-It recommended holding and waiting for a clear breakout.
+Here is the Stock Analyzer's technical review of Broadcom stock (Stock ticker AVGO) on July 18.
+It recommended holding and waiting for a clear breakout since momentum is slowing but not reversing.
+The uptrend remains intact.

 On July 25, AVGO broke through resistance with volume and has been soaring since then.
 Its current price (as of August 15) is $306.34.

 >**AVGO Technical Analysis and Recommendation**
 >